margotgrush/Dynamic_MFMFA/README.md

 ## DynMF2A_main_code.R
 --> R code to run the Gibbs sampler algorithm for the dynamic mixture of finite mixtures of factor analysers model

+## DynMF2A_convergence.R
+--> R code to check the algorithm convergence

 ## DynMF2A_postprocessing.R
 --> R code for the post processing of the MCMC draws which resulted from running DynMF2A_main_code.R, i.e. solving lable switching. calculating partition, ARI, error rate, number of factors in each cluster, cluster covariance matrices and their MSE